saras-daton/AmazonSellerCentral/README.md

 ### Brand Consolidation

-Given, your amazon account has more than one brand, enabling the brand consolidation flag, adds the brand name to the tables while creating them.
+The Amazon Seller Name would be called the Brand name in this case.
+If you sell more than one brand, then brand consolidation can be enabled.
 Brand name positions (Eg: 0/1/2) gets the brand name from the integration name based on the location you have given.
 In case there is only a single brand, adding the name in brand name variable adds the column to the tables.
 By default, brand consolidation flag is False and brand name variable needs to be set.

 ## Scheduling the Package for refresh